International Multihull Show attracts 14,000 visitors

 The show’s 14th edition at La Grande Motte featured many of the world’s leading cruising catamaran builders including Lagoon, Fountaine Pajot, Leopard, Bali and Excess.

-This year’s International Multihull Show on the south coast of France attracted 14,000 visitors over five days, with 70 sailing and power catamarans and trimarans on display at La Grande Motte, according to organisers.
+This year’s International Multihull Show attracted 14,000 visitors over five days, with 70 sailing and power catamarans and trimarans on display at La Grande Motte, according to organisers.

 “The unlimited enthusiasm that was clearly visible has confirmed the thriving nature of the sector,” stated show organiser M2Organisation, which shared feedback from exhibitors that sales were “still “very satisfactory, but far removed from the record figures from 2022”.